ankitmody/CSC-519-Tour-Management-System/README.md

 The bookmarking task can be performed through **Login --> View All Tours --> Bookmark**

 These bookmarked tours can be viewed by both, *Agent* as well as the *Admin*.

+The admin as well as an agent can see the *customer details* of all the people who have *bookmarked* a tour through the following: **Login --> View All Tours/ Show Tours --> Bookmarked customer**

 ### Review